Insta-Smart/InstaSmart/README.md

 ## About
-InstaSmart is a Flutter app to easily plan and beautify your Instgram feed.
+InstaSmart is a Flutter app to easily plan and beautify your Instagram feed.
 <br>
 <br>
 A project built for [Orbital](https://orbital.comp.nus.edu.sg/) 2020 (CP2106: Independent Software Development Project Module), InstaSmart attained the highest level of achievement - [Artemis](https://nusskylab-dev.comp.nus.edu.sg/public_views/public_projects) - in the module.
 The project report with all the project specifications and testing details can be found [here](https://docs.google.com/document/d/1zLvbWGw6q75HyQKes5T7n6x1hmygoy8gyzssS_MPyGE/edit?usp=sharing).